 This course is designed to give you a ‘tool box’ of performance skills in a range of different styles and genres.
 You will be involved in live performances and will see external theatre productions and work with visiting professionals.
 You will learn how to create a theatre company and experience a range of career paths in the industry, meaning you develop more than just performance skills.
 This is a practically demanding subject, with energetic lessons alongside crucial development of your English skills.

-Assessment consists of four units, 2 of which are examined externally.
+Assessment consists of four units, two of which are examined externally.
 You will be examined in both practical performances and controlled assessments.

 Enrichment and Work Experience